Rupesh3170/Rupesh3170/README.md

 About Me
 I'm an aspiring Full-Stack Developer with a strong foundation in building robust and scalable web applications.
 My passion lies in crafting efficient backend systems and creating engaging, modern user interfaces.
 With hands-on experience in both front-end and back-end technologies, I thrive on solving complex problems and am committed to continuous learning and growth.

+🚀 Live Portfolio
+Click the image above to visit my live portfolio and see my work in action!

-🚀 My Projects
+🎯 Pinned Projects
+Project

+Description

+Live Demo

+GitHub

 NoteStack

-A responsive single-page application for creating and managing notes.
-It leverages Redux for global state management and is optimized for seamless user experience.
+A responsive single-page application for creating and managing notes, leveraging Redux for state management and optimized with Vite for fast build times.

-Live Demo

 Node.js Blog Application

-A full-stack blog platform showcasing RESTful API development, user authentication, and CRUD operations.
-This project demonstrates my proficiency in server-side logic and database management with MongoDB.
+A full-stack blog platform with user authentication and CRUD operations.
+This project demonstrates my proficiency in RESTful APIs and database management with MongoDB.

-This project was built for learning and local use, focusing on core backend concepts.
+N/A (Local Project)

 LeetMetric

 A dynamic web dashboard that visualizes LeetCode user statistics.
 It fetches data through API integration to help developers track their coding progress and performance.

-Live Demo

 🛠️ My Tech Stack
 Languages & Frameworks:<br>